-Falkland Islands - Overseas territory of the UK also claimed by Argentina.
+Falkland Islands - Overseas Territory of the UK

-They are a place where the modern world has most certainly arrived, but that manages to maintain much of the lure and appeal of a time gone by.
+The Falklands are a place where the modern world has arrived, but they manage to maintain much of the lure and appeal of a time gone by.
 A place that seems somehow vaguely familiar but not quite in "that combination" of people, town, scenery, climate and wildlife.
 The Falklands are sometimes described as being "More British than Britain".

 The Falklands are a place of wide open skies, beautiful long white sandy beaches and clear blue seas.
 Ask someone where the Falklands are and the answer you might get is that they are off the West Coast of Scotland, thousands of miles out in geographical terms, but very close in a lot of other ways.